xoo-creative/shirley/README.md

 ### Personal Helper

-`shirley` can also help with common and quick calculations required during your experiment, like dilution volumes and unit conversions. `shirley` can also set multiple timers and reminders with a simple voice command.
+`shirley` can also help with common and quick calculations required during your experiment, like dilution volumes and unit conversions.
+You can also set multiple timers and reminders with a simple voice command to `shirley`.

 ### Build Institutional Knowledge